GoutamHX/MAXXRAT/README.md

 1. [❤️‍🔥1.TELEGRAM](https://t.me/TheAdvanceBots)
 2. [❤️‍🔥2.TELEGRAM](https://t.me/MAXX_MODS)

-## If you face any problem in maxxtart setup then contact the admin
+## If you face any problem in MAXXRAT setup then contact the admin
 - [💕Admin](https://t.me/MR_GOUTAM08)

 ## CREDIT ❤️✅